emberjs/rfcs/text/0000-deprecate-component-isvisible.md

 # Motivation

-Component visbility is better handled in tempalte space apposed to the JS alternative.
+`isVisible` is super legacy and not entirely necessary Component visbility is better handled in tempalte space apposed to the JS alternative.
 Using this attribute to toggle component visibility introduces bugs with `StyleBindingReference` not updating.
 Currently, it adds `display: none` as an inline style which removes all other inline styles attached to an element.
 It is an additional way of hiding components that with its removal will reduce confusion on which approach to take when performing said functionality.
-See transition path for available options.

 # Transition Path